FAOlivieri/NMRMaker/README.md

 # Installation

-To install, add the "nmrmaker.tcl" file inside /usr/local/lib/vmd/plugins/noarch/tcl/
+To install, create a subfolder inside /usr/local/lib/vmd/plugins/noarch/tcl/ and then place the "nmrmaker.tcl" and "pkgIndex.tcl" files inside the newly created folder

-and then add the following line to the .vmdrc file
+then add the following line to the .vmdrc file

 >vmd_install_extension nmrmaker ::restraintmaker::mkwindow NMRMaker.